ThomasApplewhite/LexGame/Documentation/Phone/AppSlates/TextMessegeAppSlate/ConversationEntry.md

 notif_with_text_signal_name: Holds the name of the signal to be emitted when the ConversationEntry wants to cause a phone notification.

-request_frequency_signal_name = Holds the name of the signal to be emitted when the ConversationEntry wants to know how many time a GameStoryBeat has already occurred.
+request_frequency_signal_name: Holds the name of the signal to be emitted when the ConversationEntry wants to know how many time a GameStoryBeat has already occurred.

+story_beat_signal_name: Holds the name of the signal to be emitted when the ConversationEntry wants to tell other Nodes that its conversation has sent a GameStoryBeat (so that the number of GSB occurances can be increased).

 gsb_advanced_reciever_name: Holds the name of the method that will recieve GameStoryBeatAdvanced signals from other classes.
 Comes with a getter for easy out-of-class access.